ARE YOU HAVING TROUBLE FINDING YOUR LIFE PURPOSE AND A CLEAR SENSE OF WHO YOU ARE?

-Often we do not sit still long enough (not literately) to pay attention to the obvious feeling, sounds and signs that are designed to guide us.
+Often we do not sit still long enough (not literally) to pay attention to the obvious feeling, sounds and signs that are designed to guide us.

 BE AWARE OF YOUR LIFE TRANSITIONS

-There were many transitions in my life that seemed to prepare me for a specific road.
+There were transitions in my life that seemed to prepare me for a specific road.

 Each event has an unknown but specific cause.
-It makes no sense when you moving along.
-But once you stop and look back you can see a pattern.
+It makes no sense when you are moving along.
+But once you stop and look back, you can see a pattern.

 For me, many life transitions prepared me for my life purpose.
 My hard and unspoken childhood, my struggles in an unfortunate environment.
 And my change in majors that I can now look back and see where purposeful decisions.

 Finally, deciding to pursue a major in Environmental, Policy, Institutes, and Behavior.
-It’s a fancy way of say.. help people understand how to interact with the world around them.
+It’s a fancy way to say.. help people understand how to interact with the world around them.

 A minor in Psychology for the obvious reason, to study the human mind.

 In between, there were personal transitions.
 Change in relationships and loss of friends.